zzaria/widgets/_posts/2023-10-21-conquering-past-fears.markdown

 	- for those points, shift x and y by a multiple of n when doing calculations

 ![loop town figure]({{'/assets/images/loop-town-figure.png' | relative_url}})
-*To calculate value for circled point, add +1 for each point in green box, -1 for points in red box.
+*To calculate value for circled point, count the points in each box and multiply by the appropriate value for that box.
 Note that the green boxes extend infinitely horizontally, while the the red boxes don't.*

 <details>